 We added a door to the water closet…

 I think the door on the water closet is my husband’s favorite part of the renovation!
 LOL!
 I am loving the black doors too!

-And finally, we took out the huge jacuzzi tub, and replaced it with an original clawfoot tub that I found on Craigslist.
+And finally, we took out the huge jacuzzi tub, and replaced it with a 1922 original clawfoot tub that I found on Craigslist.